puppetlabs/bolt/documentation/projects.md

 ### Limiting displayed plans and tasks

+Projects allow you to limit which plans and tasks a user can see when running `bolt plan show` or `bolt task show`.

+Limiting tasks and plans is useful for the following reasons:
+- Bolt is bundled with several plans and tasks that might not be useful in your project.
+- You might have written a task or plan that is only used by another task or plan, and you don't want your users to run that task or plan directly.
+- Displaying only specific content in the `show` commands makes it easier for your users to find what they're looking for.

 To control what plans and tasks appear when your users run `bolt plan show` or `bolt task show`, add `plans` and `tasks` keys to your `bolt-project.yaml` and include an array of plan and task names.

-For example, if you wanted to surface a plan named `myproject::myplan`, and a task named `myproject::mytask`, you would use the following `bolt-project.yaml`
+For example, if you wanted to surface a plan named `myproject::myplan`, and a task named `myproject::mytask`, you would use the following `bolt-project.yaml` file:
-file:

 ```yaml
 name: myproject